 Continued from, Stretching and Lower Back Pain.

-This results in a cycle of further weakening and increased pain.
-This weakening leads to muscle tension and tightening.
-This then reduces the mobility in the lumbar spine, hip joint and knee joint.
+Because of this, a cycle of further weakening and increased pain happens.
+The weakening leads to muscle tension and tightening which then reduces the mobility of the lumbar spine, hip joint and knee joint.

 Without adequate strengthening, a muscle does not have sufficient strength to overcome or balance out the increased tightness and shortening of the opposing, antagonistic muscles of the joint.

-Although stretching is an important component in increasing the mobility needed, strengthening of antagonistic muscles are vital to aiding in releasing this tension and bringing more balance to a severely imbalanced joint.
+Although stretching is an essential component for improving the motion, it is by strengthening the antagonistic muscles that is vital for releasing this tension and bringing more balance to a severely imbalanced joint.
 The lumbar vertebrae and hips are most prone to this type of imbalance and require specific strengthening and stretching exercises for long term stability.

 Click Image for full instructions

-Merely stretching the lower back muscles will not fully correct this problem as strengthening the abdominals are needed to play an antagonistic role to relaxing the lower back muscles.
+Merely stretching the lower back will not fully correct this problem as strengthening the abdominals are needed to play an antagonistic role to relaxing the muscles.